metablaster/WindowsFirewallRuleset/README.md

 10. multicast traffic
 11. and the list goes on...

-- in addition to rules you will find a bunch of powershell functions to gather info relevant for building a firewall such as:
+- In addition to firewall rules you will find a number of powershell modules, scripts and functions used to gather info relevant for building a firewall such as:

-1. computers
+1. computers on network
 2. installed programs
 3. users on system
-4. network configuration etc
+4. network configuration etc.

-- meaning this project is a good base to easily extend your firewall and include more rules.
+- Meaning this project is a good base to easily extend your firewall and include more rules.
-- You can choose which rulles you want, and apply only those or apply them all with single command to your firewall.
+- Currently there are some 650+ firewall rules included.
-- All the rules are loaded into Local group policy giving you full power over default windows firewall.
+- You can choose which rulles you want, and apply only those or apply them all with master script to your firewall.
-- Currently there are some 650+ firewall rules.
+- All the rules are loaded into Local Group Policy (GPO), giving you full power over the default windows firewall.

 # What are the core benefits of this firewall/project?

 1. Unlike normal windows firewall in control panel, these rules are loaded into GPO firewall (Local group policy), meaning random programs which install rules as part of their installation process or system settings changes will have no effect on firewall unless you explicitly make an exception, therefore you have full control over the firewall.
 2. Unlike default windows firewall rules, these rules are much more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific programs, services etc.
 3. Unlike default (or your custom) rules you will know which rules have no effect or are redundant due to ie. uninstalled program or a missing windows service which no longer exists or are redundant/invalid for what ever other reason.